Create a Custom Component

 ./dc-custom-component-template/src/dc_custom_component/__about__.py

 file.
-You can specify version numbers in any way you like, but we suggest that you adopt the major.minor.micro format, for example, 1.1.0.
+You can specify version numbers in any way you like, but we suggest you adopt the major.minor.micro format, for example, 1.1.0.
 Have a look at Hatch versioning for guidelines.

 The version number applies to all components.
 Even if you have multiple components, you only need to specify one version number.